Fighting payment fraud: how Firewall can secure your business

 An effective fraud prevention system consists of the following components:

-Data analytics.
-In the case of payment fraud prevention, data analytics can help you identify suspicious transactions before they become losses.
-It helps you to detect anomalies in transaction patterns, identify likely fraudulent activity through behavioural analysis, as well as monitor external risk factors that may trigger fraudsters.
+Data analytics can help you identify suspicious transactions before they become losses.
+It helps you to detect anomalies in transaction patterns, identify likely fraudulent activity through behavioural analysis, and monitor external risk factors that may trigger fraudsters.

-Scoring system.
 The scoring system is a way of assigning points to the characteristics of a transaction.
 It evaluates every transaction according to specific parameters and adds or deducts points respectively.
 The system then blocks or processes the transaction based on its final score.
 The higher the score, the greater the risk of fraud.
-A historical analysis of previous transactions provides the basis for the scoring system.
+The scoring system is based on historical data analysis.

 How Corefy’s Firewall helps overcome security threats

 Protecting your business from fraud is more than just installing antifraud software.
-This is an ongoing, time-consuming, and often costly process that requires a comprehensive approach.
-Another stumbling block is finding an antifraud system that is reliable, cost-effective, and fits your business needs.
+It's an ongoing, time-consuming, and often costly process that requires a comprehensive approach.
+Another stumbling block is finding an antifraud system that is reliable, cost-effective and fits your business needs.